Aldo Garòsci: Journalism

 By the early 1950s he had become an extremely prolific commentator, with more or less stable links to dozens of Italian and foreign newspapers.
-Those to which he contributed most frequently included Comunità, a monthly magazine that presented itself as a mouth-piece for Adriano Olivetti's so-called "Movimento Comunità" (Community Movement) He found a wider readership with his contributions to the weekly political magazine Il Mondo, for which he provided the 'XX secolo' international affairs column between 1956 and 1966.
-Also worthy of mention are the reviews Garòsci published in the weekly L'Espresso during its early years, and the press reviews and other insightful commentary pieces which he contributed for the RAI to the "Third Radio Programme" (as Radio 3 was then known) for nearly twenty years, starting in 1950.
+Those to which he contributed most frequently included Comunità, a monthly magazine that presented itself as a mouth-piece for Adriano Olivetti's so-called Community Movement (Movimento Comunità; MC) He found a wider readership with his contributions to the weekly political magazine Il Mondo, for which he provided the 'XX secolo' international affairs column between 1956 and 1966.
+Also worthy of mention are the reviews Garòsci published in the weekly L'Espresso journal during its early years, and the press reviews and other insightful commentary pieces which he contributed for RAI to the "Third Radio Programme" (as Radio 3 was then known) for nearly twenty years, starting in 1950.